HMS Warspite (S103): Operational history

 Warspite underwent a two-year refit, which was nearing completion just as the Falklands War with Argentina started.
 After the war ended she carried out a record breaking patrol around the Falkland Islands and the Argentine coast.
 Warspite conducted the longest duration submerged submarine patrol made public from the dates of 25 November 1982 to 15 March 1983.
 A total of 111 days was spent submerged and unsupported, covering 57,085 km.

 The submarine was decommissioned due to mechanical failure associated with the reactor in 1991.
 Mainly operated out of HMNB Clyde, at Faslane (the former Clyde Submarine Base) with the Third Submarine Squadron.
-Her hull and reactor are currently laid up afloat at Devonport Dockyard, Plymouth until facilities are available for the long term storage of her radioactive components.
+Her hull and reactor are currently laid up afloat at Devonport Dockyard, Plymouth until facilities are available for the long-term storage of her radioactive components.

 Notable commanders of this vessel include Sandy Woodward.
 Woodward went on to command the Falklands Conflict battle group, became Commander-in-Chief Naval Home Command and rose to the rank of admiral.

+Appearances in media

+HMS Warspite was joined by a BBC film crew during NATO military exercise 'Ocean Safari' in 1983.
+They documented the submarine's role in the exercise as an enemy submarine, offering a detailed view of life on board for its crew.
+The program was broadcast on BBC One in January 1985, as part of a six-film series documenting the Royal Navy Submarine Service.